Minami-Takasaki Station

 Minami-Takasaki Station (南高崎駅, Minami-Takasaki-eki) is a passenger railway station in the city of Takasaki, Gunma, Japan, operated by the private railway operator Jōshin Dentetsu.

 Lines

 Minami-Takasaki Station is a station on the Jōshin Line and is 0.9 kilometers from the terminus of the line at Takasaki.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 There is no station building.

-Adjacent stations

 History

 Minami-Takasaki Station opened on 9 September 1935 as Shimowada Station (下和田).
 It was renamed to its present name on 15 January 1953.